Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

    - In order to be eligible to play in the tournament, a player must have a flag of either one of the ten [ASEAN member states](https://asean.org/asean/asean-member-states/) (![][flag_BN] Brunei Darussalam, ![][flag_KH] Cambodia, ![flag_ID] Indonesia, ![flag_LA] Laos, ![flag_MY] Malaysia, ![flag_MM] Myanmar, ![flag_PH] The Phillipines, ![flag_SG] Singapore, ![flag_TH] Thailand, or ![flag_VN] Vietnam) displayed on their profile ***OR*** is in possession of a valid primary national identity document (i.e. passport or ID card) issued by one of the aforementioned countries.
 2. To ensure valid and serious registrations, every registered participant will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
 3. The list of participants who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
-4. Referees and map selectors may not participate as players in this tournament.
+4. Testplayers, referees, and map selectors may not participate as players in this tournament.

 ### Qualifier rules